Nymphet/raman-spectroscopy-software/README.md

 # Dependencies

-pyserial, numpy, Bokeh, dicttoxml, pandas, scipy
+dependencies for the python backend: pyserial, numpy, Bokeh, dicttoxml, pandas, scipy

+dependencies for the electron app: see Raman-GUI/package.json

 # Docs

 The protocal of the CCD controller is in the docs folder.

-Currently the bokeh app is in Raman directory, I'm working on integrate the app with electron.
+## Raman

+The Raman directory is the backend program for the server or embeded host computer connected to the CCD controller physically.
+The corresponding drivers and python dependencies must be installed on the device that runs the backend program.
+To start the backend server, run the following command outside the Raman directory.

+    python3 -m bokeh serve Raman --allow-websocket-origin={allowed_origin}

+Once the backend is up and running, you can access the frontend via [http://{allowed_origin}:5006/Raman](http://{allowed_origin}:5006/Raman).
+If all origins are allowed, just run

+    python3 -m bokeh serve Raman --allow-websocket-origin=*

+## Raman-GUI

+The Raman-GUI directory is another way to use the program without command line.
+Actually it is just the Raman backend wrapped with Electron.
+The corresponding drivers and python dependencies must be installed on the device running the GUI application, and the CCD controller is assumed to be connected to the same device.
+To test the program, inside the Raman-GUI directory, run

+    npm install
+    npm start

+If everything works good, you can now build the Electron app with

+    electron-packager . --overwrite

+Note that for the application to work correctly, python must be added to the PATH variable.
+Or, you can also explicitly add the path to python executable to the main.js.

+## Arduino_simulator

 The Arduino_simulator is a simple CCD controller simulator that works on most arduino toy chips.
-The actual CCD controller is developed with STM32f40x chips and cyclone FPGA chips and is much faster than the simulator, so you should be careful when testing high speed sampling with the simulator.
+The actual CCD controller is developed with stm32f40x chips and cyclone FPGA chips and is much faster than the simulator, so you should be careful when testing high speed sampling with the simulator.

 # Design